Cut Gem Bespoke Gems

 'Desoppo Bars' - design by Marco Voltolini

 An interesting variant on the ‘opposed bars’ concept.
-Usually opposed bars design have the bars inverted (orthogonal) with respect this design.
+Usually opposed bars designs have the bars inverted (orthogonal) with respect this design.

 Rose de France - Golden Poppy